cowboycod3r/ansible-tna/README.md

 ANSIBLE TNA
 ===========

 This is my ansible playground.
-Currently only tested and used with raspberry pi's and debian. :)
+Only tested and used with raspberry pi's and debian. :)

 Roles